writeas/writeas-api/examples/go-text-importer/README.md

 # import these files as anonymous posts
 writeas-import -u matt yesterday.md thismorning.md apoem.md

-# import all .txt files in this directory
+# import all .txt files in this directory as anonymous posts
 writeas-import -u matt *.txt

 # import all .txt files in this dir to matts-alter-ego blog